Kurento/kurento/source/dev/testing.rst

 Testing
 =======

-In order to assess Kurento, a rich test suite has been designed and implemented.
-To that aim, the Kurento Testing Framework (KTF) was created.
+In order to assess properly Kurento, a rich test suite has been designed and implemented.
+To that aim, the **Kurento Testing Framework** (KTF) was created.
 KTF is a part of the Kurento project aimed to carry out end-to-end (E2E) tests for Kurento.
-KTF has been implemented on the top of two well-known open-source testing frameworks: JUnit and Selenium.
+KTF has been implemented on the top of two well-known open-source testing frameworks: `JUnit <https://junit.org/>`_ and `Selenium <https://www.seleniumhq.org/>`_.

 Kurento Testing Framework explained
 ===================================